 The reference to Galata would associate it mostly with the city’s Greek and Venetian community.
 His implication that different ethnic groups prefer different oils is certainly interesting: it implies that even in his day, Istanbul was a city including various culinary traditions.

 Perhaps surprisingly, Dernschwam does not refer to any particular use of spices or herbs – they are only mentioned in passing (except parsley).
 The relative spiciness of some Turkish food as we know it today is not among his observations and the one mention he makes does not ring very familiar now:

 Since Dernschwam was at least to some extent German – as am I – I’ll give a final quote on what must have been a huge relief to him: there was sauerkraut to be found in 16th century Turkey!

 Krauth [cabbage] is found, but the Turks don’t know how to cook it with beef like the Hungarians.
 They tend to pickle it, as is done elsewhere.

 We will certainly not feed you sauerkraut on our tours or cruises (at least until we offer them in Central Europe) – but many of the dishes referred to in Dernschwam’s account are part of an ongoing and living – and developing – culinary tradition that is well worth exploring.
-You can immerse yourself in Turkish food on our Gastronomic Cruise in Caria, where it is the main theme, or you can enjoy aspects of it on all our tours and cruises in Turkey, not least on Exploring Istanbul – where your path may cross the long-forgotten footsteps of Dernschwam.
-Another facet of the same range of traditions can be experienced on our tours and cruises of Greece, with a distinctive variety of local cuisines that also incorporate some of the elements our Renaissance friend encountered on his own travels.
+You can immerse yourself in Turkish food on our Gastronomic Cruise in Caria, where it is the main theme, or you can enjoy aspects of it on all our tours in Turkey, not least on our Exploring Istanbul tour – where your path may cross the long-forgotten footsteps of Dernschwam.
+Another facet of the same range of traditions can be experienced on our tours of Greece, with a distinctive variety of local cuisines that also incorporate some of the elements our Renaissance friend encountered on his own travels.